 If you prefer reading in PDF or paper format, you can download our brochure here.
 Or simply continue reading afterwards.

-Successful B2B E-Business strategies are interdisciplinary ventures: It requires participants from the entire company in order to make profitable use of the advantages of digitization - and an E-Business platform that also takes this overarching character into account.
-E-Business is as multifaceted as your company.
+Successful B2B E-Commerce strategies are interdisciplinary ventures: It requires participants from the entire company in order to make profitable use of the advantages of digitization - and an E-Commerce platform that also takes this overarching character into account.
+E-Commerce is as multifaceted as your company.
 This applies both online and offline: The key to success lies in differentiation from the competition.
 For this reason, we develop a tailor-made solution for you that makes the individual strengths of your company tangible and tangible - on the desktop as well as on tablets and smartphones.

-B2B E-Business solutions from ICONPARC are sustainable and successful!
-Using the example of Karl Gröner GmbH from Ulm, I will show you exactly what E-Business means in a B2B context.
+B2B & B2C E-Commerce solutions from ICONPARC are sustainable and successful!
+Using the example of Karl Gröner GmbH from Ulm, I will show you exactly what E-Commerce means in a B2B context.

-My special thanks go to Bernd Gröner and Dr. Eberhard Gröner for the trust they have placed in us for 19 years, as well as to Mrs. Lienhart for her outstanding commitment to the maintenance of the Gröner B2B E-Business platform.
+My special thanks go to Bernd Gröner and Dr. Eberhard Gröner for the trust they have placed in us for 20 years, as well as to Mrs. Lienhart for her outstanding commitment to the maintenance of the Gröner B2B E-Commerce platform.

-I hope you enjoy reading all about our B2B E-Business Solution.
+I hope you enjoy reading all about our B2B E-Commerce Solution Digital sales channels for new markets & leads.
 I am pleased about your interest and any form of feedback: Please call me at +49 89 15900643 or write to me at firstname.lastname@example.org.

 Until then I remain with warm greetings from Munich